top of page

 The Concept

 We learn to interact with others throughout our lifetime, and the way we interact is governed by our personalities, values, experiences etc. We tend to adopt what works for us and discard what does not.
-What works in one situation may not work in another, therefore we may need to use different approaches for different situations.
-Sensei Interaction Personalities helps us to understand the predominant way we prefer to interact, its benefits and disadvantages, and helps us learn how to interact in a more positive, productive, relationship-fostering manner.
+What works in one situation may not work in another.
+Therefore we may need to use different approaches for different situations.
+Interaction Personalities helps us to understand the predominant way we prefer to interact, its benefits and disadvantages and help us learn how to interact in a more positive, productive, relationship-fostering manner.

 We have identified 5 different interaction personalities based on our levels of ‘assertiveness’ (Y axis) and ‘mutuality’ (X axis), as shown in the illustration below.
 Our assertiveness is defined by how much we care about ourselves and our mutuality is defined by how much we care about others.

-Interaction Personalities Described by the Creator: Ranjan De Silva
+Interaction Personalities Described by the Creator: Dr Ranjan De Silva

 The Five Common ‘Interaction Personalities’